smherwig/graphene/README.md

 cd linux/installer/bin

 # install the SDK to /opt
-suod ./sgx_linux_x64_sdk_2.6.100.51363.bin
+sudo ./sgx_linux_x64_sdk_2.6.100.51363.bin

 #install the PSW
 cd ~/src/linux-sgx-sgx_2.6/linux/install/deb

 ```

-Phoenix does not use the SDK, but if you ever want to:
+Phoenix needs the PSW, but not the SDK.
+That said, if using the SDK for other
+purposes, first set a few environment variables:

 ```
 source /opt/sgxsdk/environment
 ```

 <a name="building"/> Building
 =============================